The entry point to Unity AR —— AR Session

 Note

-In the EasyAR system, motion tracking is an optional feature, so the tracking status exists independently and may be empty.
+In AR Foundation's concept, motion tracking is considered a required feature, so its tracking status is merged with the session state.
+In the EasyAR system, motion tracking is an optional feature, so its tracking status exists independently and may be empty.

 Where is the tracking status of other AR features

-Since AR features may track multiple objects simultaneously, the image tracking status and the tracking status of other AR features are not in the session, but in the target-tracking component.
+Since AR features may track multiple objects simultaneously, the image tracking status and the tracking status of other AR features are not in the session, but within the tracked target components.

-You can use TargetController.IsTracked to check if the tracking target is in the tracking state, or use the TargetController.TargetFound and TargetController.TargetLost events to adjust the application logic when the tracking state changes.
+You can use TargetController.IsTracked to determine if a tracked target is in the tracking state, or use the TargetController.TargetFound and TargetController.TargetLost events to adjust application content logic when the tracking state changes.

 Next steps